Battery F, 1st Missouri Light Artillery Regiment: Formation

-The battery's parent unit was created on 10–12 June 1861 in St Louis and Boonville, Missouri as the 1st Missouri Volunteer Infantry.
+The battery's parent unit was created on 10–12 June 1861 in St Louis and Boonville, Missouri as the 1st Missouri Infantry Regiment.
 On 1 September 1861, the unit was re-designated the 1st Missouri Light Artillery Regiment.
 At that time, Battery L and Battery M were transferred into the regiment from United States regular army units.
 Adding these two batteries increased the regiment from 10 to 12 companies, with batteries named A through M, excluding J. Battery C was disbanded in September 1861.
 Battery I and Battery L were disbanded in January 1862 and Battery B was disbanded in February 1862.

 Battery F's officers were Captain David Murphy, First Lieutenants James Marr, John L. Matthaei, and Frank A. Howard, and Second Lieutenants George Meyers, Siegmund Sallman, and Edward S. Rowland.
 Meyers resigned on 3 September 1861.
 Byron M. Callendar was promoted first lieutenant and Adjutant on 1 January 1862.
 Howard was discharged on 2 April 1862.
 Marr was promoted to captain of Battery M on 22 November 1862.
 Murphy was promoted to major on 1 April 1863; he was replaced as captain by Joseph Foust from Battery E on 26 May 1863.
 Rowland transferred to Battery E on 30 May 1863.
 Adolphus Stauber was promoted first lieutenant on 1 May 1863 and Louis Dorman was promoted second lieutenant on 1 July 1863.
 First Lieutenant William Arthur was promoted to captain of Battery G, 2nd Missouri Light Artillery on 2 January 1864.
 Matthaei was promoted to captain of the reorganized Battery C on 17 January 1864.
 First Lieutenant John H. Hogan was promoted captain in 1st Alabama Cavalry Regiment (Union) on 6 August 1864.